Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-3/index.md

 ## Tokenization

-After cleaning our dataset, we preceed to create the Bag of Words model.
-We do this by splitting the text into individual words process is known as tokenization.
+After cleaning our dataset, we proceed to create the Bag of Words model.
+We do this by splitting the text into individual words process known as tokenization.
 Words that occur in less than or equal 5 times were removed from the dataset.
 The output below shows some of the words in the data and the corresponding number of times they appear in the text.

 ```python
 def tokenize(X):